 Answers to Part A have to be given in the computer itself.
 Answers to Part B have to be given in the answer book provided by the invigilator.
 These answer books will be collected for manual correction at the end of the examination.

 Knowing the CEED Syllabus is not enough to ace the exam.
 You need to know how to attempt the questions.
-The Part B is all about hand drawing, sketching, and expressing through your designing skills.
-Here are a few must know things for CEED Exam.
+Part B is all about hand drawing, sketching, and expressing through your designing skills.
+Here are a few must-know things for CEED Exam.

 - CEED Previous Year Papers – Practice from the previous year papers.
 CEED Question Papers are given here.
 You must see what types of questions were asked previously.
 There will be no repeated questions, but you will get an idea of what the examiners want.